Chia-Network/chialisp-web/docs/ref/clvm.md

 There are three contributors to a CLVM program's total cost:
 1. Its size in bytes, where each byte has a cost of 12,000.
 2. The total computational cost of the CLVM operators that are executed in the program.
 The cost of these operators is listed below.
 3. The conditions outputted by the program.
-Only three conditions incur a cost: `CREATE_COIN`,| `AGG_SIG_UNSAFE`, and `AGG_SIG_ME`, which are also listed below.
+Only three conditions incur a cost: `CREATE_COIN`, `AGG_SIG_UNSAFE`, and `AGG_SIG_ME`, which are also listed below.

-These three contributors are balanced so that they each contribute approximately the same amount of cost in block full of standard transactions.
+These three contributors are balanced so that they each contribute approximately the same amount of cost in a block full of standard transactions.

 The theoretical maximum size of a single block is 11,000,000,000 / 12,000 = 916,666 bytes.
 However, if you want to run a program that uses CLVM operators and conditions, the effective maximum size is ~500 KB.